Patronage: Charity

 Charitable and other non-profit making organizations often seek one or more influential figureheads to act as patrons.
 The relationship often does not involve money.
-As well as conferring credibility, these people can use their contacts and charisma to assist the organization to raise funds or to affect government policy.
-The British Royal Family are especially prolific in this respect, devoting a large proportion of their time to a wide range of causes.
+As well as conferring credibility, these people can use their contacts and charisma to assist the organization in raising funds or to affect government policy.
+The British royal family are especially prolific in this respect, devoting a large proportion of their time to a wide range of causes.

 Commercial

 Sometimes consumers support smaller or local businesses or corporations out of loyalty even if less expensive options exist.
 Their regular custom is referred to as 'patronage'.
 Patronage may entitle members of a cooperative to a share of the surplus or profit generated by the co-op, called a patronage refund.
 This refund is a form of dividend.